leoosborne/Portfolio/README.md

 3) Easily take the next steps to get in touch with me.

 **Features:** [ the four required features project will use ]
-1) Create fully accessible responsive menu with CSS and HTML.
+1) Create fully accessible responsive menu with CSS, HTML and JavaScript.
 2) Obtain PageSpeed Insights with a score of 80 or better.
 3) Run an accessibility check, fix any issues and document process in the final README.md.
 4) Animate all buttons and the mobile menu.